zooba/pymanager/pep-draft.md

 into a broader application.
 Other libraries should be installed at build time, but after distribution, the runtime is meant as an internal implementation detail of the app it is part of.

+As well as its intended use, some users attempt to use this package as a development kit rather than a runtime package.
+This is believed to be due to those users preferring to avoid "heavyweight" installers, and believing that this package is intended to be a "portable" install (extract and run), likely because it is the only ZIP file option listed on the python.org download pages (speaking to the importance of clarity and limiting options on those pages).
+It is hoped that a future installer design will avoid or limit this confusion.

 Alternate Distributions
 -----------------------